awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 "Jane","Doe","123-555-9876","Jane said \"hello\""
 ```

 To run a query in Athena on a table created from a CSV file that has quoted values, you must modify the table properties in AWS Glue to use the OpenCSVSerDe\.
-For more information about the OpenCSV SerDe, see [OpenCSVSerDe for Processing CSV](csv-serde.md)\.
+For more information about the OpenCSV SerDe, see [OpenCSVSerDe for processing CSV](csv-serde.md)\.

 **To edit table properties in the AWS Glue console**